ubugeeei/chibivue/book/online-book/src/en/bonus/hyper-ultimate-super-extreme-minimal-vue/15-min-impl.md

 ## h Function and Virtual DOM (0.5 min)

-To perform patch rendering, we need a virtual DOM and functions to generate it.
+To perform patch rendering, we need a Virtual DOM and functions to generate it.

-The virtual DOM represents tag names, attributes, and child elements using JavaScript objects.
-The Vue renderer handles the virtual DOM and applies updates to the actual DOM.
+The Virtual DOM represents tag names, attributes, and child elements using JavaScript objects.
+The Vue renderer handles the Virtual DOM and applies updates to the actual DOM.

 Let's consider a VNode that represents a name, a click event handler, and child elements (text) for this example: